Compare Cheap Travel Insurance Quotes

-But, of course, it’s not only illness that can go wrong on holiday.
-There could be a storm, terrorist attack or you could have your luggage stolen, holiday flight cancelled, get mugged etc. You may not want to consider this on such a happy occasion, but the reality is, they do happen.
-Cover yourself and the travel insurance company will undertake the hassle of contacting the consulate etc, as well as compensating you for your troubles.
+But, of course, it’s not the only illness that can go wrong on holiday.
+There could be a storm or terrorist attack or you could have your luggage stolen, your holiday flight cancelled, get mugged etc. You may not want to consider this on such a happy occasion, but the reality is, that they do happen.
+Cover yourself and the travel insurance company will undertake the hassle of contacting the consulate etc, as well as compensate you for your troubles.
 This way you’ll suffer as little disruption to your holiday as possible.

 Finally, if you’re aged 65 or over and struggling to get cover – even though you’re physically and mentally fit – then you can find companies such as Saga, Age Concern and Help the Aged more than willing to help.

 - Single trip insurance